Skip to main content

 This guide is provided by Conductor, the service that powers the QuickBooks Desktop integration for many business tools, including the one that sent you here.

 The QuickBooks Web Connector is a program that comes preinstalled with QuickBooks Desktop that Conductor uses to securely sync your data.
-This program always runs invisibly in the background on your computer and starts automatically whenever you start your computer.
+This program always runs invisibly in the background on your computer and starts automatically after reboot once you sign in to Windows.
 If it does not start automatically, Conductor cannot reliably sync your data.
-If you are having trouble syncing your data, please follow the steps below to ensure that the Web Connector starts automatically when you start your computer.
-If we discover it does not, we will configure the Windows Task Scheduler to start the Web Connector automatically.

 1

-Restart your computer
+Restart your computer and sign in

 2